Jimmy Garoppolo Player Prop Bets for the NFL Playoffs | San Francisco vs. Green Bay 1/22/2022

 Matchup vs. Green Bay

-- Garoppolo has multiple touchdown passes in two of those outings against the Packers.
+- Garoppolo threw multiple touchdown passes against the Packers twice over those outings.

 - Note: Garoppolo's stats vs. Packers date back to 2016.

-- The Packers have the NFL's 13th-ranked pass defense this season, surrendering 236.5 yards per game through the air.
+- The 236.5 passing yards the Packers give up per game makes them the NFL's 13th-ranked pass defense this season.

-- The Packers' defense is 26th in the NFL, conceding 1.8 passing touchdowns per game.
+- The Packers have given up 31 passing TDs this season (1.8 per game), ranking them 26th among NFL defenses.

 Recent Performances

+- Garoppolo put together a 172-yard performance against the Cowboys in the NFC Wild Card round, completing 64.0 percent of his passes while throwing one interception.

-- Garoppolo has 488 passing yards (162.7 ypg) to lead San Francisco, completing 68.4% of his throws and recording one touchdown pass with three interceptions over his last three games.
+- Garoppolo has thrown for 488 yards (162.7 ypg) to lead San Francisco, completing 68.4% of his passes and recording one touchdown pass and three interceptions over his last three appearances.

 Garoppolo's San Francisco Teammates